earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 - How to implement real-time updates on your application
 - How the LiveView life cycle works

-Here’s a sample of how the final application will work:
+Here's a sample of how the final application will work:

 ![The Crowdfunding App]({{site.images}}{{page.slug}}/q0L1xth.gif)